dipcoat-image/finitedepth/doc/source/guide/define-your-own.rst

 :class:`ReferenceBase` is not something that you usually want to implement.
 As it is merely a wrapper, :class:`Reference` will almost always be enough.
-That being said, a possible scenario is that you want to apply machine learning to automatically determine optimal ROIs.
+That being said, a possible scenario is that you want to apply some algorithm to automatically determine optimal ROIs.

 :class:`SubstrateBase` and :class:`CoatingLayerBase` are the APIs you will frequently implement.
-If you want to acquire geometry-specific data, you need to define both the substrate class and the coating layer class.
-For example, :class:`RectSubstrate` and :class:`RectLayerShape` are designed to analyze the coating layer over rectangular substrate.
+If you want to acquire geometry-specific data, you need to define both the substrate class and the coating layer class as explained in the examples section in this page.

-:class:`ExperimentBase` is again unlikely to be implemented.
-If you need specific way to construct the coating layer instances, define your experiment class.
+:class:`ExperimentBase` can be implemented if you need specific way to construct the coating layer instances.
 For example, you may have ground truth data of the substrate location in target image, so you need your experiment instance to read the data and pass it to the constructor of coating layer class.

 :class:`AnalysisBase` may be implemented to for different file IO API.
 Instead of relying on :mod:`cv2` and :mod:`PIL` libraries as :class:`Analysis` do, your implementation can perhaps directly open ``ffmpeg`` subprocess to write video.

-If you design multiple classes to cooperate, you may want to assign one class as the type variable of another.
-For example, :class:`RectSubstrate` is assigned to the ``SubstrateType`` variable of :class:`RectLayerShape`, informing type checkers(e.g., :mod:`mypy`) that any other substrate should not be passed.

 Subclassing strategy
 --------------------